You can download the full 2023-24 terms and conditions here you can also view the 2022-23 terms and conditions here

 In the event that your fees have not been paid in full by the final payment date the College is entitled to withdraw your access to College facilities, your course, and to withhold exam results and certificates.

 Once the appropriate fees have been paid and you have been accepted on a course, normally a refund will not be issued unless the course is cancelled.
-For details of exceptions and the procedure for requesting a refund please refer to our Fees and Charges Policy here.
+For details of exceptions and the procedure for requesting a refund please refer to our Fees and Charges Policy available on our website.

 The College will not refund to you any fees paid on your behalf by the Student Loans Company, or any other third party.